-I am an assistant professor of (digital) ethics at the Radboud University Nijmegen.
-My research centers around the concepts of self-knowledge and autonomy.
-In recent years, I became specifically interested in the ways in which various technological developments affect these fundamental capacities, both positively and negatively.
+I am an assistant professor of ethics at the Radboud University Nijmegen.
+I have two main lines of research: first, I study the ways in which various technological developments affect self-knowledge and autonomy, both positively and negatively.
 I am interested, for instance, in how online manipulation, the (non)transparency of AI, or being the subject of automated decision-making (‘computer says no’) affect people’s capacity for knowing what they want, believe, prefer and care about (self-knowledge) and being able to formulate and act on one’s own goals (autonomy).
 Second, I have a solid human and philosophical interest in moral pedagogy, moral methodology and what I call feminist meta-ethics.
 How should ethics be 'done' such that it can make an actual difference in people's lives or organisational structures?
 My own take is that ethics must be personal, narrative, emotional and contextual.

 I am originally trained in the philosophy of mind and epistemology, and made a steady switch to (digital) ethics and political philosophy over the years.
 But ultimately, I am a philosopher who is most comfortable on intersections within philosophy as well as outside of philosophy, i.e. in interdisciplinary contexts.
 I am affiliated both with the department of Ethics and Political Philosophy at my faculty, as well as iHub, Raboud University’s interdisciplinary research center on Security, Privacy, and Data Governance.

 My current NWO VENI research project (spanning from Jan 2020 - Jan 2024) is titled “Do algorithms know better?
 First-person authority in the age of big data”.
 You can find more info on the project here.

 Before my current position, I was a postdoctoral research fellow at the Faculty of Philosophy in Cambridge, working on a project titled ‘The role and value of self-knowledge in contemporary liberalism,’ which was supported by the Niels Stensen Foundation.
 I wrote my PhD thesis (‘The Circumstances of Self-Knowledge’) at the Radboud University Nijmegen.
 My PhD research was funded by NWO (‘Promoties in de Geesteswetenschappen’).

 ’18 – present Assistant professor (digital) ethics, Radboud University Nijmegen (tenured)

 ’17-’18 Postdoctoral researcher at the Faculty of Philosophy, University of Cambridge (UK), Niels Stensen Fellowship.
 Host: prof. Rae Langton.